mui/material-ui/docs/data/material/customization/how-to-customize/how-to-customize.md

 #### Overriding nested component styles

-If you want to customize a specific part of a component, you can use the class name provided by Material UI inside the `sx` prop.
+To customize a specific part of a component, you can use the class name provided by Material UI inside the `sx` prop.

 As an example, let's say you want to change the `Slider` component's thumb from a circle to a square.